contensis/contensis.github.io/voiceandtone-src/grammar-punctuation/README.md

 - Operate – run

 ## Jargon
 Jargon is language that’s overused in a community.
-At Zengenti, we tend to run into two particular forms: corporate and technical jargon.
-We don’t like jargon.
+At Zengenti, we tend to run into two particular forms: corporate and technical jargon. **We don’t like jargon**.

 Avoid corporate jargon: